puppetlabs/puppet-docs/source/learning/variables.markdown

     }
 {% endhighlight %}

-You can also use regular expressions:
+### Selectors

+Selectors might be less familiar; they're kind of like the [ternary operator](http://en.wikipedia.org/wiki/%3F:), and kind of like the case statement.

+Instead of choosing between a set of code blocks, selectors choose between a group of possible values.
+You can't use them on their own; instead, they're usually used to assign a variable.

 {% highlight ruby %}
-    case $ipaddress_eth0 {
-      /^127\./: { notify {'Possible network misconfiguration!': } }
+    $apache = $operatingsystem ? {
+      centos                => 'httpd',
+      redhat                => 'httpd',
+      /(?i)(ubuntu|debian)/ => "apache2-$1",
+        # (Don't actually use that package name.)
+      default               => undef,
     }
 {% endhighlight %}

-(And inside the code block for a regex match, you can use `$1`, `$2`, etc. to print captured strings, with `$0` containing the whole match.)

-### Selector

-Selectors might be less familiar; they're kind of like the ternary operator, and kind of like the case statement.

-Unlike the other two types of conditionals, selectors don't take code blocks.
-Instead, they simply return a value, for either a resource attribute or a variable assignment.
+Careful of the syntax, there: it looks kind of like we're saying `$apache = $operatingsystem`, but we're not.
+The question mark flags `$operatingsystem` as the pivot of a selector, and the actual value that gets assigned is determined by which option `$operatingsystem` matches.
+Also note how the syntax differs from the case syntax: you can't use lists of values in a match, and it uses hash rockets and line-end commas instead of colons and blocks.
+If you want to match against a list, you have to do it with a regular expression.

+It can look a little awkward, but there are cases where it's the most concise way to get a value sorted out; if you're ever not comfortable with it, you can just use a case statement to assign the variable instead.

+Selectors can also be used directly as values for a resource attribute, but try to not do that, because it gets ugly fast.